 Is This Really a Problem?

 A few blogs ago, I did some rough, back of the envelope math to illustrate how much paper is wasted in most businesses.
 (Click here to read the entire post).
+Here it is again.
 The assumption is based on a variety of research that reveals somewhere between 30% and 50% of all pages printed are thrown out/never used at the end of the day.

 Think about how you use documents.
 Do you print convenience copies for meetings?
 Print out a spreadsheet to review?
 Most people do and most of those copies are trashed.

 Let's say you have 70 people in your business and each outputs 5,000 pieces of paper per year (print and copy).
 That's 350,000 pages each year.
 Let's split the difference and say 40% of that is discarded.
 That's 140,000 pages.
 Let's assume all of those pages are black and white and you pay four cents for each page.
 You've thrown away $5,600 dollars.

 Using software, you create a set of enforceable rules and suggestions that manage what users can – or can't – print.